Semrush Review — All the Pros and Cons

 However, it should be noted that not all SEO professionals think that link spam identification tools are actually that helpful — many believe that a more manual approach to identifying poor-quality links works better.

-In fact, Google’s Webmaster Trends Analyst John Mueller is not a fan of the concept of toxic links at all, or using SEO tools to identify them; and has said that it would be rare for link disavowals to lead to a positive impact on search results.
+And in fact, Google’s Webmaster Trends Analyst John Mueller is not a fan of the concept of toxic links at all, or using SEO tools to identify them.
+He has said that it would be rare for link disavowals to lead to a positive impact on search results.

-(Mueller has even gone so far as to suggest that webmasters who have never had a manual penalty should consider deleting their disavow file entirely).
+(Mueller has even gone so far as to suggest that webmasters who have never had a manual penalty should consider deleting their disavow file entirely, and that the disavow tool itself may in fact be retired entirely at some point).

 Do what you will with that information!